kizniche/Mycodo/mycodo-manual.rst

 -  Measures K-type thermocouples
 -  Serial interface
--  -200°C to +1350°C output in 0.25 degree increments
+-  -200 °C to 1350 °C output in 0.25 degree increments
--  K thermocouples have about ±2°C to ±6°C accuracy
+-  K thermocouples have about ±2 °C to ±6 °C accuracy
 -  Internal temperature reading

 MAX31856